mobileink/migae-examples/basic1/README.md

 Now let's test the servlet.
 If you've installed lein-migae, do:

-    ex0a $ lein migae jetty start
+    basic1 $ lein migae jetty start

 If not, do:

-    ex0a $ ./migae-jetty.sh start
+    basic1 $ ./migae-jetty.sh start

-Use ps to verify that it's running and inspect the error log it creates to make sure there are no errors.
+Use `ps` to verify that it's running and inspect the error log it creates to make sure there are no errors.

 (You can stop the server with `migae-jetty.sh stop` or `lein migae jetty stop`.)

 Now send your browser to localhost:8080/test/foo.
 You should get a 503 error, Service Unavailable.
-In jetty.err.log you should see
+In jetty.err.log you should see something like:

     2013-08-24 10:01:19.468:WARN:oejs.Holder:main:
-    java.lang.ClassNotFoundException: ex0a.servlet
+    java.lang.ClassNotFoundException: basic1.servlet

 What went wrong?
 First, check war/WEB-INF/web.xml to make sure we've told the servlet container to fetch the corrct servlet.
-You should find:
+You should
+find:

     <servlet>
         <servlet-name>test</servlet-name>
-    	<servlet-class>ex0a.servlet</servlet-class>
+    	<servlet-class>basic1.servlet</servlet-class>
     </servlet>
     <servlet-mapping>
 	<servlet-name>test</servlet-name>
     	<url-pattern>/test/*</url-pattern>
     </servlet-mapping>

-That looks correct; now double-check that we indeed made ex0a.servlet.
-That is, make sure our source tree is correct - it should have /ex0a/src/ex0a/servlet.clj, and servlet.clj should start by declaring the namespace that matches the directory layout:
+That looks correct; now double-check that we indeed made basic1.servlet.
+That is, make sure our source tree is correct - it should have /basic1/src/basic1/servlet.clj, and servlet.clj should start by declaring the namespace that matches the directory layout:

-     (ns ex0a.servlet ...
+     (ns basic1.servlet ...

-In other words, ns "ex0a.servlet" must be in servlet.clj, inside directory ex0a.
+In other words, ns "basic1.servlet" must be in servlet.clj, inside directory basic1.
 This is a Clojure requirement.

 Then let's check the jarfile:

-    ex0a $ tar tf war/WEB-INF/lib/ex0a-0.1.0-SNAPSHOT.jar
+    basic1 $ tar tf war/WEB-INF/lib/basic1-0.1.0-SNAPSHOT.jar
     META-INF/MANIFEST.MF
-    META-INF/maven/ex0a/ex0a/pom.xml
-    META-INF/maven/ex0a/ex0a/pom.properties
-    META-INF/leiningen/ex0a/ex0a/project.clj
+    META-INF/maven/basic1/basic1/pom.xml
+    META-INF/maven/basic1/basic1/pom.properties
+    META-INF/leiningen/basic1/basic1/project.clj
     project.clj
-    META-INF/leiningen/ex0a/ex0a/README.md
+    META-INF/leiningen/basic1/basic1/README.md

 No wonder ClassNotFound!  `$ lein jar` created a jarfile, but didn't put any code in it.
 Why not?
 Because "lein jar" does not compile